Budlu/CodeRed/README.md

 # CodeRed
 Repository for UB Hacking team Code Red

-Code is written for specific setup we were using, but it can be easily modified to work on other systems and add new functionality.
+Code was written for specific setup we were using, but it can be easily modified to work on other systems and add new functionality.